yash6843/Vault/README.md

 4. List all entries
 5. Change log-in PIN
 6. Password Generator
-7. Generate a trnascript (Makes a encrypted zip file with all the data).
+7. Generate a trnascript (Makes a encrypted zip file with all the data)
 8. Quit

 ## Generate password